Title and statement of responsibility area

 3 book cover prints

 Daniel David Moses is an award-winning poet, playwright, and essayist, who is of Delaware descent through his father’s line and of Tuscarora descent through his mother’s line.
 He grew up on a farm on Six Nations lands near Brantford, Ontario, and he has a B.A. from York University and a M.F.A. from UBC.

 Daniel David Moses is known for his original voice and his ability to portray a thriving, “organic” native culture in his plays, eschewing the tragic motif often apparent in depictions of native people.
 His plays include Coyote City (1988), Big Buck City (1991), Almighty Voice and His Wife (1991), and The Witch of Niagara (1998), and Moses’ works of poetry include Delicate Bodies (1980) and The White Line (1990).
 He has been a writer-in-residence at various institutions including Theatre Passe Muraille, the Banff Centre for the Arts, the University of British Columbia, the University of Western Ontario, the University of Windsor, the University of Toronto (Scarborough), the Sage Hill Writing Experience, McMaster University, and Concordia University.
 He has also served on various boards relating to native culture and the arts, including being a founding member of the Committee to Re-establish the Trickster.
-He is currently an associate professor in the Department of Drama at Queen’s University.
+Moses passed away on 13 July 2020, at the age of 68.

 This fonds consists of manuscripts of plays, poems, and some other writing; it also includes some play production material and research material.

 This is the first accrual (2016-024) and was donated in June 2016 by Daniel David Moses.

 The fonds is arranged into the following series: